island-is/island.is/libs/application/template-api-modules/README.md

     },
 ```

-### Add the dataprovider to your external data form
+### Add the DataProvider to Your External Data Form

-Include your provider in buildDataProviderItem object.
+Include your provider in `buildDataProviderItem` object.

 ```typescript
 import { ReferenceDataApi } from '../dataProviders' // <---